 Places to Stay near Yosemite National Park

-The Upper Pines Campground, near the Merced River in Yosemite Valley, is within hiking and biking distance to trails.
+The Upper Pines Campground, near the Merced River in Yosemite Valley, is within hiking and biking distance of trails.
 It’s one of the best places to vacation in California for RV and tent campers.

 3. Bowling Ball Beach